-ICES Advisory Plan Priorities (select up to two if relevant to this resolution) Priority 1: Choose an item.
-Priority 2: Choose an item.
+ICES Advisory Plan Priorities (select up to two if relevant to this resolution)Priority 1: Choose an item.Priority 2: Choose an item.

-ICES Science Plan Priorities (select up to two if relevant to this resolution) Priority 1: Impacts of human activities Priority 2: Sea and society
+ICES Science Plan Priorities (select up to two if relevant to this resolution)

-Restrict comments to those that are required to understand and review this resolution and for which there is no existing box on the form (e.g., request for a special resolution term duration).
+Additional Comments (if required, max 500 characters) Restrict comments to those that are required to understand and review this resolution and for which there is no existing box on the form (e.g., request for a special resolution term duration).